danclive/sincere/README.md

 [![Build Status](https://travis-ci.org/mitum/sincere.svg?branch=master)](https://travis-ci.org/mitum/sincere)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 Sincere is a micro web framework for Rust(stable) based on hyper and multithreadind.
+Style like koa.
+The same, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs.
+Sincere does not bundle any middleware within core, and provides an elegant suite of methods that make writing servers fast and enjoyable.
 Here is an example of a simple application:

 ```rust
 extern crate sincere;